coldclimate/theapproachablegeek.co.uk/content/blog/geek-hero-syndrome.md

 I've tried to write this post so many times, and never need happy with how it came out.
 So fuck it, I'm going to write it in one sitting and post it.
 This is by the way no reflection on my current job, I've been brewing this one for well over two years.
 A post about [Crunch Mode](http://chadfowler.com/blog/2014/01/22/the-crunch-mode-antipattern/) I re-read this morning and some of the tweets that followed made me get this written down finally.

 There is a horrible pattern of behavior I see in myself that is counter productive, inefficiant and unhealthy.
 I've see it in a lot of other people too over the last 15 years or so.
-I'm sure it's go a name, but I call it Geek Hero Syndrome, and i'm doing everything I can to work it out of my system
+I'm sure it's got a name, but I call it Geek Hero Syndrome, and I'm doing everything I can to work it out of my system

 ## I like all the words in "Geek Hero Syndrome"